lowRISC/opentitan/hw/dv/sv/cip_lib/doc/index.md

 interfaces (which are actually part of the env cfg class).
 It then uses the env cfg settings to modify the downstream agent cfg settings as required.
-All of the above components are created based on env cfg settings, along with the TileLink host agent.
+All of the above components are created based on env cfg settings, along with the TileLink host agent and alert device agents if the module has alerts.
 In the connect phase, the scoreboard connects with the monitor within the TileLink agent to be able to grab packets from the TL interface during address and the data phases.
+The scoreboard also connects the alert monitor within the alert_esc_agent to grab packets regarding alert handshake status.
 In the end of elaboration phase, the ral model within the env cfg handle is locked and the ral sequencer and adapters are set to be used with the TileLink interface.